 Keyera's operations and expertise are currently focused primarily on midstream oil and gas activities; however, in the future it is possible that Keyera could engage in other activities.
 The Partnership Agreement permits the Partnership to engage in activities other than its current core business areas.
-For example, over the last three years Keyera has: (a) acquired non-material interests in certain reserves associated with its facility acquisitions at Bigoray, Cynthia, Minnehik Buck Lake and West Pembina gas plants, (b) entered into an agreement to participate as a joint venture partner in the Norlite Pipeline, a long-haul condensate pipeline to the oil sands, (c) executed an agreement to participate in a 50/50 joint venture with Kinder Morgan to build the Base Line Terminal, (d) agreed to acquire a 50% interest in the South Grand Rapids Pipeline; and (e) started transporting bitumen, synbit and crude oil by rail.
+For example, over the last three years Keyera has: (a) acquired non-material interests in certain reserves associated with its facilities, (b) entered into a joint venture partnership in the Norlite Pipeline, a long-haul condensate pipeline to the oil sands, (c) entered into a joint venture with Kinder Morgan to build the Base Line Terminal, (d) agreed to acquire a 50% interest in the South Grand Rapids Pipeline; (e) started transporting bitumen, synbit and crude oil by rail; and (f) approved a project to construct and operate an NGL pipeline system to serve a number of its gas plants.
 Expansion of Keyera's business into new areas may present new risks or significantly increase the exposure to one or more of the existing risks, any of which may adversely affect Keyera's future operational and financial conditions.
 To help mitigate this risk, expansion opportunities, whether within Keyera's core activities or into new activities, are carefully evaluated.
 Keyera reviews the criteria it uses to evaluate expansion opportunities based on its assessment of the business environment and fit with Keyera's business strategy.
 As appropriate, Keyera evaluates the need for additional insurance that may be required to address the risk profile associated with any new businesses or expansion of operations.